strada-api/gpt-prompter/README.md

 or equivalent `pnpm` or `yarn` command.

 This will create a file `gptPrompts.gen.ts` in your `projectSrc` directory.
+`gptPrompts.gen.ts` file should be committed to your repository.

 ### 4. Import prompts